Cam Lộ Combat Base: 1970–72

 By January 1972 the ARVN 3rd Division had assumed responsibility for the area north of Highway 9.
 The PAVN launched their Easter Offensive on 30 March 1972 and by 1 April had broken through the ARVN defensive positions along the DMZ and north of the Cam Lo River.
 On the afternoon of 2 April the road and rail bridges at Đông Hà were destroyed temporarily halting the advance of PAVN armor down Route 1, however at 18:00 a USAF EB-66 was shot down west of Đông Hà and a no fire zone was imposed around the area allowing the PAVN to capture the Cam Lo Bridge intact.
 PAVN forces moved across the bridge rolling up ARVN defensive positions south of the river before finally being halted south of Quảng Trị.
 Cam Lộ would remain in North Vietnamese hands for the rest of the war.

 Current use

 The base has been turned over to housing.
+It sits near the museum for the headquarters of the Provisional Revolutionary Government of the Republic of South Vietnam.